 The following deductions are applicable under this section:

-The following sections will show the various deductions under this section independently so that you can compute your tax savings.
+The following sections will show the various deductions under section 16 independently so that you can compute your tax savings.

 Standard deduction comes under Section 16 (i a) and is a flat tax deduction allowed on salary income.
 The primary intent of this deduction was to replace allowances on transport and medical reimbursement of up to Rs.
 19,200 and Rs.
 15,000, respectively.